-This is for reference only; all evaluations are done online through CORE/ELMS.
+This is for reference only; all evaluations are done online through CORE ELMS.

-1 2 3 4 Unsatisfactory Needs Improvement Progressing Satisfactorily Exceeds Performance Expectations Student does not meet Student meets some Student consistently meets Student exceeds requirements.
-Student is minimum requirements. requirements.
-Student requirements. unable to complete Student frequently requires completes basic and some Student consistently basic/routine tasks guidance and/or prompting complex tasks and independently despite guidance and to complete basic or routine independently with completes all basic prompting. tasks. minimal or no guidance and complex tasks and/or prompting. going beyond what is required.
+1 2 3 4 Unsatisfactory Performance Needs Improvement Progressing Satisfactorily Exceeds Expectations Student does not meet requirements.
+Student is unable to complete basic/routine tasks despite guidance and prompting.
+Student meets some minimum requirements.
+Student frequently requires guidance and/or prompting to complete basic or routine tasks.
+Student consistently meets requirements.
+Student completes basic and some complex tasks independently with minimal or no guidance and/or prompting.
+Student exceeds requirements.
+Student consistently and independently completes all basic and complex tasks going beyond what is required.